tewidis/GIOS/markdown/synchronization_constructs.md

     synchronization behavior ("many reads or a single write")
     * Barriers: Opposite of semaphore; wait for n threads to arrive before proceeding
-    * Rendevous points: Wait for multiple threads to reach a particular point
+    * Rendezvous points: Wait for multiple threads to reach a particular point
     * Optimistic wait-free sync: No conflict due to concurrent writes and safe to allow reads to proceed concurrently (read-copy-update (RCU))
     * All of these require hardware support for atomic access to a memory